Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/anu-skrt1002.md

 There's another prophecy of brāhmaṇa being hunted in the streets by rākṣasa like animals, but I haven't found it yet; the followers of Abraham are a possibility, but the future is in a superposition, so who can say for sure?
 TIL: https://en.wikipedia.org/wiki/Brahmarakshasa
 punar milāmaḥ ॥

+Re: saṃpradāya
+by Shyam Nath - Sunday, 13 March 2022, 1:57 AM
+namo namaḥ ।
+The second prophecy: "As the 10,000 year period of the Golden Age within Kali-yuga comes to a close, the lower modes of material nature will become so strong that people will lose interest in spiritual topics.
+Everyone will become godless.
+The devotees, bhaktas, and sages that are left on the planet by this time will be so unique in character, and peculiar compared with the rest of society, that they will be ridiculed and hunted down in the cities for sport like animals." (http://www.stephen-knapp.com/kalki_the_next_avatar_of_God.htm).
+The Human Era is about 12,000 years old; based on the oldest known temple (probably; Kurzgesagt called it "The First Temple").
+It's funny how Jesus was born at a time when all other pagans, on all continents, were dually either destroyed, or to be destroyed; I'm so Hindu, I'm blindly intoxicated by it!!! :D
+I can relate to the Jedi (memory mind tricks); saṃskṛta is the spoken force (measured in decibels; or maybe it's the dark matter that holds it all together?), and self-realisations of enlightenment our lightsayer (formal logical reasoning).
+Life is too short, and all is temporary; saṃskṛta is my only goal (Loglan, Lojban, and Prolog, are all prākṛta; who needs definite clause grammars? or maybe saṃskṛta…). punar milāmaḥ ॥